-Hospitality / Culinary Arts offers a technical certificate and associate of applied science degree option.
+Hospitality/Culinary Arts offers a technical certificate and associate of applied science degree option.
+High school seniors are also eligible to apply to this program.

 The technical certificate is a one-year program.
 Graduates will be able to prepare and serve cuisine found in fine dining establishments, practice sanitation and safety, and efficiently utilize equipment, supplies and manage personnel.
 Certificate courses are transferable to the AAS degree program.